 This list shows faculty members with full supervisory privileges who are affiliated with this program.
 It is not a comprehensive list of all potential supervisors as faculty from other programs or faculty members without full supervisory privileges can request approvals to supervise graduate students in this program.

-Berciu, Mona (Physical sciences; condensed matter theory; polarons, bipolarons; strongly correlated systems)
+Berciu, Mona (Electronic and magnetic properties of condensed matter and supraconductivity; Physical sciences; condensed matter theory; polarons, bipolarons; strongly correlated systems)

 Boley, Aaron (Astronomy and Astrophysics; Planet formation, protoplanetary disk evolution, formation of meteorite parent bodies)